-Better known as the umbrella or parasol plant, the Schefflera is yet another example of a houseplant that will not only lend beauty to your home, they will also clean the air for you.
+Better known as the umbrella or parasol plant, the Schefflera is yet another example of a houseplant that will lend beauty to your home while being relatively easy to grow.

 Available in both solid green and variegated varieties, the Schefflera likes “medium” light, which basically means good light without being in direct sunlight, which can scorch its leaves.
 It will tolerate a darker house, but you’ll want to rotate your plant, because it will lean towards the light source.

 Schefflera likes nice moist soil, but it’s forgiving if you forget to water it for a week or two.
 On the other hand, you definitely don’t want to overwater as this will eventually kill it.
 A good rule of thumb is to water it when the first inch of soil dries out.
 Get rid of any excess water lying in the drip tray to avoid problems like root rot.

 You also may need to prune your schefflera periodically, particularly when it is being grown in lower light situations, which can lead the plants growth to be “leggy” or floppy.
 Just cut away the overgrowth until the plant regains it shape.